Rule 3901-5-09 | Agent licensing and appointments.

 (f) Submit any other information or supporting documentation as requested by the superintendent.

-(8) If an agent has active appointments at the time the agent's licenses are inactivated by agent request, canceled, non-renewed, suspended, revoked or surrendered, the superintendent shall notify the appointing companies of the inactivation, cancellation, non-renewal, suspension, revocation or surrender.
+(8) If an agent has active appointments at the time the agent's licenses are inactivated by agent request, canceled, non-renewed, suspended, revoked or surrendered, the superintendent can notify the appointing companies of the inactivation, cancellation, non-renewal, suspension, revocation or surrender.

 (E) Nonresident individual agent licensing